How We Build

 the perimeter fence will be set down.
 The trenches are

-then pour cement into this perimeter ditch and allow it to
+we pour cement into this perimeter ditch and allow it to

 foundation.
 These boards are the anchors for our perimeter fencing.